Polymeowial/american-option-valuation/README.md

 ## LSM Algorthim

 Using Monte Carlo simulation, we generate ``nTraj`` price paths of stock under the Geometric Brownian Motion (GBM).
-For each simulated path, the LSM algorithm estimates the option’s value, and the final valuation is computed as the average of these estimates.
+For each simulated path, the LSM algorithm estimates the option’s value (``RealizedPayOff``), and the final valuation is computed as the average of these estimates.

 LSM determines the value of American put at time 0 using a backward induction process, starting from time $t_\text{NStep}$ (maturity) to the time 0. <br>
 - At maturity $t_\text{NStep}$, ``RealizedPayOff`` = $\max(Strike - S_\text{NStep}, 0)$ (Immediate exercise pay-off) <br> <br>